bokunimowakaru/ups/README.md

 ### Features
 - for 12V VRLA Batteries
-- Charging / Discharging / Battery Level Meter
+- Level Meters show Charging/Discharging Power and Battery Voltage
+- USB Type A Female Output Ports, 5V 500mA

 ### Inputs of 2 ADCs used for Voltage And Current Measurement
 One ADC is for battery voltage measurement.